 The Final Verdict: A, FOR APEX!

-Wonder Woman probably one of the best superhero movies of the year next to Lego Batman, Logan and Guardians Of The Galaxy Vol. 2.
-But 2017 isn’t til it’s over when every film is out this year, then I’ll go back and see which was better than the last film by ranking them which one is the best film of 2017.
+Wonder Woman is probably one of the best superhero movies of the year next to The Lego Batman Movie, Logan and Guardians Of The Galaxy Vol. 2.
+But 2017 isn’t over til it’s over when every film is out this year, then I’ll go back and see which was better than the last film by ranking them which one is the best film of 2017.

 Thank you D.C.
 Comics & Warner Bros. for developing a proper film based on one of the founding members of the Justice League.
 My mom grew up watching the Linda Carter version on TV and she really enjoyed this movie.
 I can’t wait to see what you have in store for the future.